-The ASPP command is entered by driving CS# to the logic low state, followed by the instruction and two data bytes on SI, least significant byte first.
+The ASPP command is entered by driving CS# to the logic low state, followed by the instruction and two data bytes on SI, LSB first.
 The ASP Register is two data bytes in length.

 The ASPP command affects the P_ERR and WIP bits of the Status and Configuration Registers in the same manner as any other programming operation.